yandex-cloud/docs/en/ydb/quickstart.md

       Where:

-      * `--resource-preset STR`: Configuration of the node computing resources.
-Possible values are listed in the "Configuration name" column of the [Computing resources](concepts/index.md#resource-presets) table on the page with database information.
+      * `--resource-preset STR`: The configuration of node computing resources.
+Possible values are listed in the "Configuration name" column of the [Computing resources](concepts/index.md#resource-presets) table on the page with information about databases.
-      * `--storage STR`: Media type and number of storage groups in `type=<type>,groups=<groups>` format.
+      * `--storage STR`: The media type and number of storage groups in `type=<type>,groups=<groups>` format.
 For the `ssd` type, a single storage group can store up to 100 GB of data.
       * `--public-ip`: Flag indicating that public IP addresses are assigned.
-Without it, you cannot connect to the DB you created, from the internet.
+Without it, you cannot connect to the database you created from the internet.
-      * `--network-name STR`: Name of the cloud network to create the DB in.
-You can specify the `default` network.
+      * `--network-name STR`: Name of the cloud network to create the database in.
+You can specify the network as `default`.
-      * `--async`: Asynchronous DB creation flag.
+      * `--async`: The asynchronous DB creation flag.

       For more information about DB parameters, see [{#T}](operations/manage-databases.md#create-db-serverless).